 adding personal profile pages drawn from the public data in the SSO database;

 adding a photo and image gallery for download by the media, project partners and collaborating projects.

+gathering feedback and requirements from users of the website eg carry out a survey at each of the bi-annual user events, do some ‘over the shoulder’ evaluation of how people use the site with visitors to EGI booths, and liaise with the UCST team on any requests emerging from their requirements gathering tools.

 accessibility and W3c standards